maplemavin/docs/api_v1.md

 ### POST Parameters

 `video` _(required)_

-	the contents of the video file itself
+> <p> the contents of the video file itself

 `title` _(required)_

-	the title of the video
+> <p> the title of the video

 fan_content

-	whether to force this content to be submitted as fan content (versus official content, only applies if the logged in user is an admin of the account)
+> <p> whether to force this content to be submitted as fan content (versus official content, only applies if the logged in user is an admin of the account)

 description

-	the description of the video
+> <p> the description of the video

 exclusive

-	whether or not this video should be exclusive
+> <p> whether or not this video should be exclusive

 exclusive_tiers

-	what fan club tier(s) the video is exclusive to
+> <p> what fan club tier(s) the video is exclusive to

 ## Retrieve
 `[GET] /account/{accountId}/video/{videoId}`